Garlic Uses For Health And Cooking

 During preparation you can use a garlic press instead of using your hands to hold and cut.
 Pressing garlic actually releases more flavors from the clove.

 Author, Ame Vanorio, is the director of Fox Run Environmental Education Center, an environmental educator, and an author.
-She writes adult books on gardening and wildlife rehabilitation.
+She writes books on gardening and wildlife rehabilitation.
 Her most recent writing adventure is developing fun and educational children’s activity books.